-With June 7 fast approaching, restaurant booking has become something of an Olympic sport with many places already booked out for June dates.
+Restaurant booking has become something of an Olympic sport with many places booked out weeks in advance.
 Our advice?
-Take advantage of all those unused holiday days and increase your chances of snagging a table by choosing an off peak time.
-We can think of worse ways to spend a Tuesday afternoon.
+Take advantage of all those unused holiday days and increase your chances of snagging a table by choosing an off-peak time.
+We can think of worse ways to spend an afternoon.
 Here are five outdoor terraces in Dublin we’re booking now …

 Fire Steakhouse, Dawson Street

-Possibly the most sought after terrace in Dublin, Fire certainly have all bases covered when it comes to welcoming back their ever loyal clientele.
-Their terrace has been extended dramatically and has plenty of coverage should the Irish weather not play ball.
-While the most popular time slots appear to be booked out in June, when last we checked, there was some off peak availability midweek, and let’s be honest, your first al fresco cocktail will taste just as sweet on a Monday as it would on a Sunday. www.firesteakhouse.ie
+Possibly the most sought after terrace in Dublin, Fire certainly has all bases covered when it comes to welcoming back their ever loyal clientele.
+Their terrace has been extended dramatically and has plenty of coverage should the Irish weather not play ball. www.firesteakhouse.ie

 Chez Max, Palace Street